edits: 10/2015, 4/2019

 Throughout this discussion, I've tried to illustrate how law, even the best law, is an incredible burden to bear.
 But did you know the bible actually says that the law itself was both "weak and useless", simply by virtue of the fact that no one could keep it?
 (Heb.7:18).
 It's true!
 Forgiveness is a perfect remedy when we know we've done wrong and want to do better.
 But if we are honest and take note of everything in the law, every requirement ever written, sooner or later we will run into the ultimate conflict.
 It is the unspeakable conflict which few believers would dare to even tell each other.
 All of us who are on the journey of following Christ and have been really honest with themselves know exactly what this is.
 Think about this for a moment...

 Paul certainly was very well acquainted with God's emphasis on His grace being all He needed.
 In 2 Corinthians chapter 12 starting at verse 7, he speaks of a demonic oppression and a "weakness" which he refereed to as a "thorn in the flesh", which he never quite explained.
 He did however ask God to remove it several times.
 God's reply?
 "My grace is sufficient for you, for my power is made perfect in weakness" (2Cor.12:9).
 As a result, Paul took an entirely different attitude toward the situation saying: "Therefore I will boast all the more gladly about my weaknesses, so that Christ's power may rest on me".
-So Paul learned to let go of any shame or feelings of failure over the matter, and in the end concluded "When I am weak, then I am strong" (1Cor.12:10).
+Hence Paul learned to let go of shame and feelings of failure over the matter, and in the end concluded "When I am weak, then I am strong" (1Cor.12:10).

 So what is the truth?
 The truth is that because of God's grace, we can come to him with all our faults and with all our weaknesses, and even with areas of our lives where we may not be willing or able to change.
 As long as we've given over our hearts to our loving Lord, we may rest in the understanding that His grace is certainly sufficient for all of us.
 What am I saying?
 What heresy am I trying to propagate?
 Am I inferring that people can come to the Lord and still go out and willfully commit evil deeds because of grace?
 No No!
 Not at all.
 Let's have some common sense here.
 I am simply pointing out what the bible already acknowledges, which is that regardless of how much imperfection you may think is in your life, God's grace will simply increase to meet you wherever you are (Rom.5:20‑21), if you simply come to Christ with a humble and contrite heart.
 It is the condition of the heart, which has always counted most in God's eyes.
 "For man looks at the external appearances, but God looks upon the heart" (1Sam.16:7).
 But this is such a radical idea that even as I write this, I know I still have to back up and re-emphasize some key points to help many readers approach this with confidence.